2008 unrest in Kosovo: Attacks on the international presence and Kosovo institutions

-Seizure of UN courthouse in Kosovska Mitrovica
+Seizure of UN courthouse in Mitrovica

-On March 14, 2008, after staging rallies for several weeks that prevented ethnic Albanian court employees from entering a UN courthouse in the northern part of Kosovska Mitrovica, hundreds of Kosovo Serbs broke into the building in the Serb-dominated part of the city, forcing UN police to retreat.
+On March 14, 2008, after staging rallies for several weeks that prevented ethnic Albanian court employees from entering a UN courthouse in the northern part of Mitrovica, hundreds of Kosovo Serbs broke into the building in the Serb-dominated part of the city, forcing UN police to retreat.
 UN officials' negotiations with the Serbs to end the occupation were unsuccessful, and on March 17 UN police with the assistance of NATO-led KFOR forces entered the courthouse in a pre-dawn raid.
 When they arrived they were pelted with stones by around 100 Serbs.
 When they came out after arresting 53 of the protesters inside the courthouse they were attacked with gunfire, grenades and rocks by several hundred protesters who had massed outside.
 About half of the protesters who had been arrested were freed by fellow protesters during the clashes with the rest being released by the UN after questioning.
 The clashes lasted until around noon.
 One Ukrainian police officer was killed, 70 Serbs and 61 UN and NATO peacekeepers were wounded, and one UN vehicle and one NATO truck were set ablaze.
 Among the wounded international troops were 27 Polish and 14 Ukrainian police officers and 20 French soldiers.
-UN police withdrew from northern Kosovska Mitrovica, leaving the area under the control of the NATO forces.
+UN police withdrew from northern Mitrovica, leaving the area under the control of the NATO forces.

 Gen. John Craddock, NATO's top commander, said that after speaking with NATO commanders in Kosovo that NATO did not feel it necessary to send reinforcements to Kosovo.
-On 19 March 2008, UN police began to patrol parts of north Kosovska Mitrovica again together with local Kosovo police, while the NATO peacekeepers still remained in overall control of security at the courthouse and generally in the north of Kosovo.
+On 19 March 2008, UN police began to patrol parts of north Mitrovica again together with local Kosovo police, while the NATO peacekeepers still remained in overall control of security at the courthouse and generally in the north of Kosovo.
 A gradual transition to civilian control was planned over the next days.